cym13/cym13.github.io/source/internal_penetration_tests.rst

 ============

 Penetration testing covers a very wide range of topics, targets and methodologies.
-Of all this possibilities there is possibly none that is more representative of the field than internal penetration tests.
+Of all these possibilities there is possibly none that is more representative of the field than internal penetration tests.
 Being on a company's network looking for servers to take control of, then bouncing from an account to another until the whole network is ours is what most people